jspricke/ros-deb-builder-action/README.md

 Additional rosdep sources.

+## `SKIP_ROS_REPOSITORY`

+Don't add packages.ros.org as an apt repository.
+This allows to build against snapshots.ros.org, for example.

 ## `GITHUB_TOKEN`

 Set to `${{ secrets.GITHUB_TOKEN }}` to deploy to a `DEB_DISTRO-ROS_DISTRO` branch in the same repo.